 NMR methods for studying small molecules

 Despite their relatively small size, many molecules encountered in the laboratory of synthetic and medicinal chemists have structures that can prove surprisingly difficult to define reliably, especially in relation to stereochemistry.
 We are interested in exploring the application of novel methods and developing these further to help better elucidate small molecule structures.
-Methods that are currently of interest are those based on pure shift methodology (broadband proton decoupled proton spectroscopy), methods for fluorinated molecules, the use of residual dipolar couplings (RDCs) and residual chemical shift anisotropy as alternatives to traditional scalar couplings and NOEs, and to faster methods for data collection.
+Methods that are currently of interest are those based on pure shift methodology (broadband proton decoupled proton spectroscopy), methods for fluorinated molecules, the use of residual dipolar couplings (RDCs) and residual chemical shift anisotropy as alternatives to traditional scalar couplings and NOEs.
+We are also interested in developing faster methods for NMR data collection.

 Details of my book and journal publications are provided here.

 My first degree was in "Chemistry and Analytical Science" at Loughborough University, which included a "sandwich" year in the spectroscopy laboratory at (what was then) Beecham Pharmaceuticals (now part of GlaxoSmithKline).
 During this time I gained experience of hands-on NMR and discovered this to be infinitely more interesting than chromatography so decided that a Ph.D in NMR was my next goal.
 This was completed in Oxford under the supervision of the late Andy Derome, during which I was a member of Wolfson College (an Oxford graduate college).

 In 1992 I was appointed as the NMR Facility Manager in the Dyson Perrins Laboratory.

 In 2004 the Facility moved in to the Chemistry Research Laboratory and I became the Facility Director for Organic Chemistry and Chemical Biology.

 In 2006 I was als awarded the title of University Research Lecturer and in 2014 became Professor of Nuclear Magnetic Resonance.